A Legacy of Impact

 The books of Dominique Lapierre ’52, from Is Paris Burning? to A Rainbow in the Night: The Tumultuous Birth of South Africa, have been read by millions of people around the world in dozens of languages, and his humanitarian, philanthropic initiatives have improved the health and living conditions of millions of underprivileged people in India.

 Michael Raynor ’84 is U.S. ambassador to the Republic of Benin.
-Marcia Bloom Bernicat ’75 served as ambassador to the Republics of Senegal and Guinea-Bissau from 2008 to 2011, and has been nominated as ambassador to Bangladesh.
+Marcia Bloom Bernicat ’75 served as ambassador to the Republics of Senegal and Guinea-Bissau from 2008 to 2011, and became ambassador to Bangladesh in February 2015.

 Alpha Phi Omega, the national coeducational service fraternity with 360 chapters nationwide, was founded at Lafayette in 1925.